Militsiya of the Kruševo Republic: Arms

 The interim government of the Kruševo Republic in its second decision states that there should be an arsenal with two departments, the first is foundries for casting bullets and the second is a workshop for repair of weapons.

 Most of the rifles that were given to the revolutionary committee of Kruševo were handed to the chetas that were stationed around the city.
 After the city militsiya was established, a rifle shortage appeared which led to a decision that only few of the volunteers will be armed with rifles while the others will be armed with revolvers and sticks.
 The rifles that some of the volunteers used were Mannlichers.

 The ammunition that both the chetas and the city militsiya used were made in the foundries for casting bullets in Kruševo that were established in the houses of Tira Pavlev, Diku Patrikot and Vele Saatchijata by the decision of the interim government.
-The foundries were supplied by the citizens with lead tin pots from what the bullets were made but before that, people close to the organization were send to the surrounding villages of Kruševo to collect bullets, lead and tin pots.
+The foundries were supplied by the citizens with lead tin pots from what the bullets were made but before that, people close to the organization were sent to the surrounding villages of Kruševo to collect bullets, lead and tin pots.
 One of them was Donka Budzakovska.